nokia-eda/docs/docs/user-guide/installation/on-prem-cluster.md

-# EDA on an on-premises k8s cluster
+# EDA on an on-prem k8s cluster

 The [quickstart guide](../../getting-started/installation-process.md) did a great job of getting you up and running with a local Kubernetes cluster powered by KinD.
 However, you may be willing to step away from the beaten path and install EDA in a non-KinD cluster.
 Well, EDA welcomes courageous souls like you!